 e.
-Tie breaker and the admission of twins, triplets, other multiple births or siblings born in the same academic year Where two or more children share a priority for a place, e.g. where two children live equidistant from a school, random allocation will be used to determine which child should be given priority.
+Tie breaker and the admission of twins, triplets, other multiple births or siblings born in the same academic year f.
+Waiting lists

+Where two or more children share a priority for a place, e.g. where two children live equidistant from a school, random allocation will be used to determine which child should be given priority.